automotiveMastermind/condo-cli/docs/cluster.md

 ---

-## Destroy Cluster
+## Stop Cluster
 **Gracefully removes the cluster instance from docker, deleting the containers and images.**

 ```
-condo_cli destroy cluster
+condo stop cluster
 ```

 The configuration files for the cluster are presistent at `UserRoot/.am/clusters/{your-cluster-name}` and can be used again to rebuild the cluster.
 To do this, run the Create Cluster command with the same cluster name.